 As your DJ, I won't turn up twenty minutes before hand, quickly stick up some speakers and lights, plug in a laptop, disappear while their laptop plays a pre-selected run of songs and refuse to take requests - I've even heard of a DJ that didn't have a couple's first dance - Are you prepared to run that risk?

-It is not a case of hiking up prices, you are investing in my knowledge as a leading UK Wedding DJ, qualifications, experience, professional set-up including being dressed appropriately for your Wedding and my presentation skills.
+It is not a case of hiking up prices, you are investing in my knowledge as a nation award winning DJ and a leading UK Wedding DJ with qualifications, experience, professional set-up including being dressed appropriately for your Wedding and my presentation skills.